netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/nsip6_module.rst

         <div class="ansible-option-cell">

-      Decrement Hop Limit by 1 when ENABLED.This setting is applicable only for UDP traffic.
+      Decrement Hop Limit by 1 when \ :literal:`ENABLED`\ .This setting is applicable only for UDP traffic.

       .. rst-class:: ansible-option-line